-CAUTION The seacock must remain in the closed
+CAUTION The seacock must remain in the closed position when not in use.

-The discharge of any type of debris or waste, including, but not limited to, food, trash, garbage, oil, fuel, liquids and human waste, is highly restricted, if not unlawful, in most waterways.
+NOTICE The discharge of any type of debris or waste, including, but not limited to, food, trash, garbage, oil, fuel, liquids and human waste, is highly restricted, if not unlawful, in most waterways.
 Never discharge anything into the water.
-See Section 3 for more information:
+See Section 3 for more information.